Read with BonusRead with Bonus

 "It's going to get ugly."

 Captain Blackthorn was in the thick of it, his sword a blur as he cut down anyone who stood in his way.
-His movements were fluid, almost graceful, and there was a fierce intensity in his eyes that sent a chill down my spine.
+His movements were fluid, almost graceful, and a fierce intensity blazed in his eyes, sending a chill down my spine.
 He was a force of nature, unstoppable and merciless.

-The battle was over quickly.
-The merchant vessel's crew was no match for the seasoned pirates, and they soon surrendered, their weapons clattering to the deck in defeat.
-Captain Blackthorn stood amidst the carnage, his chest heaving with exertion, his eyes scanning the scene with satisfaction.
+The battle ended quickly.
+The merchant crew was no match for the seasoned pirates, and they soon surrendered, their weapons clattering to the deck in defeat.
+Captain Blackthorn stood amidst the carnage, chest heaving with exertion, eyes scanning the scene with satisfaction.

 "Secure the prisoners and loot the cargo!" he commanded.

-The crew moved to carry out his orders, binding the hands of the surviving merchant sailors and beginning to transfer the cargo from the hold of the captured ship.
+The crew sprang into action, binding the hands of the surviving merchant sailors and beginning to transfer the cargo from the hold of the captured ship.
 Maeve came to find me, her face grim but relieved.

 "It’s over, for now," she said, helping me to my feet.